parrt/cs601/README.md

 Projects that do not run exactly as specified will lose 10% of the total points.
 Make sure that you do not have hardcoded files/directories in your code, remember that UNIX is case-sensitive as is Java, file names and class names must be correct, specified method signatures must be correct, etc...

 I will be very strict and set a high standard in my grading, but I will work hard to help you if you are having trouble.
-You some of you may not get the grade you were hoping for in this class, but I will do everything I can to make sure you learn a lot and have a satisfying educational experience!
+Some of you may not get the grade you were hoping for in this class, but I will do everything I can to make sure you learn a lot and have a satisfying educational experience!

 Unless you are sick or have a family emergency, I will not change deadlines for projects nor exam times.
 For example, I will not give you a special final exam just because you want to fly home early.
 Consult the university academic calendar before making travel plans.